Lakes that glow pink, crystal-clear rockpools, seaside caves, towering sand dunes and castaway islands.

-1. Neptune Islands, Eyre Peninsula
+1. Beaches, Eyre Peninsula

-3. Lake MacDonnell, Eyre Peninsula
+2. Lake MacDonnell, Eyre Peninsula

-4. Cummings Monument, Eyre Peninsula
+3. Cummings Monument, Eyre Peninsula

-5. Murphy’s Haystack, Eyre Peninsula
+4. Murphy’s Haystack, Eyre Peninsula

-6. Talia Caves, Eyre Peninsula
+5. Talia Caves, Eyre Peninsula

-7. Lake Gairdner, Eyre Peninsula
+6. Lake Gairdner, Eyre Peninsula

 The ethereal expanses of Lake Gairdner are breathtaking.
 A surreal inland salt lake stretching 5,000 square kilometres - here seemingly never-ending plains of glistening crystal-like earth span into the horizon.
 Some sections of the lake’s salt layer can be up to one metre thick, resulting in some of the most unique vistas and photograph opportunities in South Australia.
 Remote enough to feel like you’ve escaped to another world, but within reach of a long-weekend road trip, this shimmering, dreamy landscape is surrounded by the rugged, red foothills of the Gawler Ranges.

-8. Sand Dunes, Eyre Peninsula
+7. Sand Dunes, Eyre Peninsula

 Mother Nature's sandcastle building skills are on show right along the Eyre Peninsula with towering sand dunes reminiscent of Arabian deserts dotting the coast.
 You’ll find impressive dunes in Lincoln National Park, just outside Elliston at Sheringa, Fowlers Bay, Cactus Beach and pretty much everywhere in between in this sandy paradise!
 You can even drive right up to and surf down the Yanerbie sand dunes - about 20 minutes from Streaky Bay - just throw down your sandboard and sail down the snow-white sand.

-9. Gawler Ranges National Park, Eyre Peninsula
+8. Gawler Ranges National Park, Eyre Peninsula

 Formed by a series of volcanic eruptions more than 1,600 years ago, the Gawler Ranges is famous for its unique rock formations including the Organ Pipes.
 Navigate rocky escarpments, granite domes and red pillars as you spot kangaroos, emus, wombats and black cockatoos.
 At the end of the day, set up camp under the stars and admire distant galaxies.
 With next to no light pollution, Gawler Ranges National Park offers perfect conditions to explore the cosmos.
-The park is home to seven campgrounds, or you can cosy up in a little more style under the stars at Kangaluna Camp’s Swagon: a renovated, covered wagon with a swag bed and see-through roof.
+The park is home to seven campgrounds, or you can cosy up in a little more style under the stars at Kangaluna Camp’s Swagon - a renovated, covered wagon with a swag bed and see through roof.

-11. Bunda Cliffs, Eyre Peninsula
+10. Bunda Cliffs, Eyre Peninsula

 Rounding out our list of the Eyre Peninsula’s most amazing natural wonders is… the edge of the earth?
 When the vast expanses of the outback roll into the ocean, something special is bound to happen, like the longest sea cliffs in the world!
-Stretching 100km along the Eyre Peninsula and reaching up to 120 metres in height, the Bunda Cliffs are the epic heart of the Great Australian Bight.
+Stretching 100 kilometres along the Eyre Peninsula and reaching up to 120 metres in height, the Bunda Cliffs are the epic heart of the Great Australian Bight.
 Offering dramatic coastal views, it’s also one of the best spots in Australia to catch a glimpse of Southern Right Whales on their annual migration between May and October every year.
 Swap nature docos for the real thing with our Eyre Peninsula itinerary.